 Top five AKP experiences

-Some of the most enriching experiences are the ones that make a difference.
-Here are our top five AKP experiences.
+Life's most enriching experiences are those that make a difference.
+Here are five fantastic AKP projects you can experience yourself

 Some of the most enriching experiences are the ones that make a difference.
 Abercrombie & Kent Philanthropy (AKP) offers a way of tapping into the local culture and immersing yourself in your very destination.
 Whether it’s setting up monitors to study South Australia’s wildlife or cooking up Indian fritters in a children’s home in Udaipur, lend a hand and learn about the projects that are doing good.
 Giving back may just be the most rewarding thing you’ll ever do.
 Here are our top five AKP experiences:

 Literally translating as ‘my school’ in Arabic, Madrasati is an initiative supported by Her Majesty, Queen Rania of Jordan.
 A visit to one of Amman’s schools is a touching experience, witnessing first-hand how it changes the lives of Jordan’s underprivileged children.
 Take a tour with the teachers and engage with the students, peeking into classrooms full of laughter and beaming smiles.

 If you’re based in the Chobe National Park, take a break from safari and get under the skin of Botswana’s culture.
 Visit the small town of Kasane and see a local co-operative in action.
 Owned by five inspiring local women, the Dipetsana Bike Shop provides the community with sustainable transport – over 800 bikes.
 Then cycle through the town, meeting friendly locals along the way.